GXDE-OS/startdde/README.md

 Startdde is used for launching DDE components and invoking user's custom applications which compliant with xdg autostart specification.

+It is now forked and maintained by GXDE.
+You should NOT install this on Deepin

 ## Dependencies

 ### Build dependencies